User Experience and Customer Experience: Definitions, Roles, and Issues

 tight synergy across departments and skill sets.

-To address these challenges, UXOP offers specialized expertise in Usability Research, optimizing the quality of digital interactions and improving the overall customer experience.
+To address these challenges, UXOP offers specialised expertise in Usability Research, optimising the quality of digital interactions and improving the overall customer experience.

 The ultimate objective is to build an omnichannel ecosystem in which every touchpoint aligns with user and customer expectations, creating a unified, enriched, and memorable experience.